 #3 Labiaplasty is not permanent — These changes made by Drs.
 Kelly, Wolf, and Polo are permanent.
 The tissue removed is gone for good.
 These results can change somewhat with normal aging, but even pregnancy and vaginal delivery will not change your results.

 #4 Labiaplasty will interfere with sexual stimulation — This misconception keeps many women from opting to have this procedure.
-The tissues adjusted with labiaplasty do not affect sexual feeling or sensation at all.
+The tissues adjusted with labiaplasty do not affect sexual feelings or sensations at all.
 The nerve endings most important for sexual sensation are located elsewhere and not impacted.
 Patients do need to wait for 6 weeks before any sexual activity, but that is to allow for healing.